replicatedhq/kurl.sh/src/markdown-pages/create-installer/host-preflights/block-devices.md

 title: "Block Devices"
 ---

-The block devices preflight check is useful for detecting and validating the block devices attached to the machine.
+The block devices host preflight check can be used to detect and validate the block devices attached to the machine.

 ## Block Devices Collector